Transport Planning: Policy and Principles

 Transport Engineering: Principles and Methodologies

-In this module you will design, construct and assess standard traffic surveys and apply statistical methods for analysing traffic data and interpreting results.
+In this module, you will design and assess standard traffic surveys and apply statistical methods for analysing traffic data and interpreting results.
 You will also study issues underlying current practice in the basic design of transport infrastructure for a range of transport modes including cycles, motor vehicles, rail and mass transit systems.

 Traffic Engineering: Analysis and Road Safety

 This module will teach you to analyse problems and propose outline solutions relating to the management and control of traffic.
 Analytical studies apply both theoretical and practical models for capacity appraisal of links and junctions.
-A parallel programme of lectures has an emphasis on road safety, environmental and amenity objectives, incorporating practical safety investigations in the local road network.
+A parallel programme of lectures has an emphasis on road safety objectives, incorporating practical safety investigations in the local road network.

 The dissertation module is to give you the opportunity to demonstrate scholarship and intellectual ability at an advanced level, working under the guidance of an academic supervisor, by conducting original research and analysis in a specific area of the Transport Engineering and Planning syllabus.

-Choose to study one the following options listed below:
+Choose to study one of the following options listed below:

 Transport Planning: Forecasting and Appraisal